AlienTheBetrayer/UnknownBot/README.md

 # UnknownBot
 Discord bot written in javascript.
+There is a new rewrite in my repositories!